RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Both places are chock full of clothes, kitchen utensils, fabric, tools and food, and of course there are also a lot of restaurants scattered in between.
 If you love markets, this is one of the unmissable sights in Seoul.

-All in all, South Korea's capital has endless things to offer and attractions for everyone, so have a good trip to Seoul!
+All in all, South Korea's capital has endless things to offer and attractions for everyone, so have a good trip to Seoul.

-Read more about South Korea here
+Read more about traveling in Seoul and in South Korea here

 gyeongbokgung - seoul in South Korea - lake - temple - autumn - travel